theo297/Scikit-learn-architecture-recovery/README.md

 ## 7. Quality Attributes

-Per Chapter 2, quality attributes are substantially determined by the architecture.
-The architecture either **enables** or **inhibits** each quality attribute.
+Quality attributes are substantially determined by the architecture.
+The architecture either enables or inhibits each quality attribute.

 ### 7.1 Quality Attribute Analysis